MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Abstract

 \section{Abstract}

-We introduce \ours{}, a benchmark for evaluating psychiatric diagnostic decision-making in large language models (LLMs).
-Existing mental health benchmarks largely rely on social media data, limiting their ability to assess DSM-grounded diagnostic judgments.
+Large language models (LLMs) have attracted growing interest as supportive tools for psychiatric assessment and clinical decision support.
+However, existing mental health benchmarks largely rely on social media data or supportive dialogue settings, limiting their ability to assess whether models can apply formal diagnostic criteria and differential diagnostic rules.
+In this paper, we introduce \ours{}, a benchmark for evaluating whether LLMs can make DSM-grounded psychiatric diagnostic decisions under varying levels of clinical ambiguity.
 At the core of \ours{} is \kg{}, a psychiatrist-built and validated knowledge graph encoding DSM-5 diagnostic criteria and differential diagnostic rules for 23 psychiatric disorders.
-Using \kg{} as a golden-standard logical backbone, we generate 24,750 synthetic clinical cases that systematically vary in information completeness and diagnostic complexity, enabling low-noise and interpretable evaluation.
-Our experiments show that while state-of-the-art LLMs perform well on structured queries probing DSM-5 knowledge, they struggle to calibrate confidence in diagnostic decision-making when distinguishing between clinically overlapping disorders.
-These findings reveal evaluation gaps not captured by existing benchmarks.
-All resources are publicly released.\footnote{\url{https://github.com/HoyunS/MentalBench}}
+Using \kg{} as an expert-curated logical backbone, we generate 24,750 synthetic clinical cases that systematically vary in information completeness and diagnostic complexity, enabling DSM-grounded evaluation.
+Our experiments show that although state-of-the-art LLMs perform well on noise-free queries that probe DSM-5 knowledge, they struggle to calibrate their confidence when distinguishing between disorders with overlapping symptoms.
+These findings raise concerns about the reliability of LLMs as psychiatric decision-support tools and highlight the need for more evaluation that reflects the diverse challenges in real-world psychiatric diagnosis.
+All resources are publicly released.\footnote{Code: \url{https://github.com/HoyunS/MentalBench}, Data: \url{https://hf.co/datasets/hysong/MentalBench}}